SEND

 How accessible is the school?

 A safe, appropriate, exciting and accessible learning environment is provided within school.
+Reasonable adjustments are made to accommodate children’s needs.

 How will the school help my child on transfer to secondary school?

 We have good links with our feeder secondary schools in Birmingham and work alongside key members of secondary school staff to ensure a smooth transition for our Year 6 pupils.
 Additional visits to schools are arranged for our more vulnerable pupils and those with additional needs.
-The parent transition booklet gives details about the feeder secondary schools.

 How are the schools resources allocated and matched to children’s needs?

-All classrooms are equipped with a wide range of resources to help children learn; these may include visual/ picture resources, practical equipment, use of ICT.
+All classrooms are equipped with a wide range of resources to help children learn; these may include visual/ picture resources, practical equipment, use of IT.
 Teachers may use working walls, talk partners to stimulate the learning environment.
 We use visual timetables in the classrooms and can provide individual work stations where appropriate.
 Specific resources for children with additional needs are kept both in classrooms and in the SEN room which all staff have access to.